jaromir-sukuba/single-slope-adc/README.md

 All the components are seated on a PCB similar to [this](https://github.com/macaba/TheManhattanToolkit) manhattan-style PCB set.
 ![PCB](https://github.com/jaromir-sukuba/single-slope-adc/blob/main/media/board.jpg)

-Instead of using JFET switches and related level switching, I went with DG411 switches.
+Instead of using JFET switches and related level switching, I went with DG442 switches.
 Input amplifier, integrator and slope amplifier contains OPA145 opamps.
 Somehow overkill for this application, but I tried to go with good opamp first and optimize later, if needed.
 Comparator is good old LM311, in very basic configuration.
 Brainbox of the whole setup is [PIC18F04Q41](https://www.microchip.com/en-us/product/pic18f04q41) and its 86 lines of C code (see /firmware) setup to measure all three values and emit it out through serial port immediately.
 In its current configuration it produces 31 samples per second.

 Hand-drawn schematics follows:
-![enter image description here](https://github.com/jaromir-sukuba/single-slope-adc/blob/main/schematics/schem.jpg)
+![enter image description here](https://github.com/jaromir-sukuba/single-slope-adc/blob/main/schematics/schem.jpg) There is a mistake in that schematics.
+Switches are DG442 rather than DG411.

 ## Results
 Noise is as unimpressive as expected.
 NSD chart follows: